|

 Tuesday, August 19, 2003

+We have two main pests: the larch sawfly and the white pine aphid.
+They are especially harmful to seedlings and full-grown trees, it seems; small trees sometimes recover.
 Both are pretty nasty; here is an old picture of what the larch sawfly can accomplish, cribbed from Gifford Pinchot's A PRIMER OF FORESTRY (originally published in 1899; this is from the 1903 reprint which is available at https://fp.auburn.edu/sfws/sfnmc/class/PINCHOT1.html):